-Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Oct.
-2017) (Blue font = Completed by Nov.
-2017) (Red Font = (10) RECOMMENDATION HAS BEEN MET) 13 In order to meet the Standards, the team recommends the College create a Human Resources staffing plan to ensure that staffing levels and assignments for faculty, staff, and administrators are sufficient and appropriately distributed to support the institution's mission and purpose and are interwoven into a larger integrated planning process of the college.
-(Standards III.A.9, III.A.10, ER 8) HR Cabinet A series of focus group meetings were conducted to collect data about student experiences in order to better support students.
+Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Dec.
+2017) (Blue font = Completed by Jan.
+2018) (Red Font = (12 out of 17) RECOMMENDATION HAS BEEN MET) A series of focus group meetings were conducted to collect data about student experiences in order to better support students.
 Dean of Student Services has been hired effective July 2017 and will be located at the Marina Center.
 Survey was launched on September 11.
 Emails were sent to students inviting them to provide feedback on student services at the Monterey, Marina, PSTC, and online campuses.
 There are also additional questions regarding food service and transportation for Marina campus respondents.
 Student Services Program Review Template team met.
 Identified a set of Program Review templates from other colleges to review for development and incorporation into the new MPC Student Services Program Review template.
-RECOMMENDATION HAS BEEN MET Cabinet members presented a high level staffing plan to the college in August 2016.
+RECOMMENDATION HAS BEEN MET 13 In order to meet the Standards, the team recommends the College create a Human Resources staffing plan to ensure that staffing levels and assignments for faculty, staff, and administrators are sufficient and appropriately distributed to support the institution's mission and purpose and are interwoven into a larger integrated planning process of the college.
+(Standards III.A.9, III.A.10, ER 8) HR Cabinet Cabinet members presented a high level staffing plan to the college in August 2016.
 Collaborative Brain Trust Consulting Firm has been identified to prepare the HR Staffing Plan.
 The contract will be presented to the Board of Trustees June 2017 meeting for approval.
 CBT contract was approved and initial data gathering has begun.
 August 2017, data submitted to CBT.
 Data has been requested from compatible colleges.
+Data received from colleges and being reviewed.
 14 In order to meet the Standards, the team recommends the College regularly and consistently conduct employee evaluations for all employee groups.
 HR Cabinet Full-time and part-time faculty, and classified staff evaluations are being regularly and consistently conducted.
-Administrative and Executive evaluations are being tracked and will be completed more regularly and consistently in spring 2017 and on.
+Administrative and Executive evaluations are being tracked and will be